Biometix/biometix.github.io/index/framework.md

     api{Endpoints} --> output(JSON Response)
 ```

-> BQAT Stateless is a simplified version of BQAT API.
-Removing the task management and storage, it will return the raw output as standard JSON responses.
-It handles biometric samples one by one, either in raw file or base64 string.
++ BQAT Stateless is a stateless version of BQAT API.
+Without the task management and database, it will return the raw output as standard JSON responses.

++ It handles biometric samples asynchronously, either in raw file or base64 string.

++ It is designed to be a web server that requires a frontend to interact with, as well as a middleware to manage load balancing.

++ Vertical and horizontal scaling possible.

++ Serverless/FaaS deployment possible.

++ It is distributed as Docker container.

 ***